dejaniv/adf/README.md

 There are two build artifacts after the project builds successfully: main executable (`adf` from `main.cpp`) and PRU firmware (`am335x-pru0-adf-fw` from`firmware/pru.c`).

 Programable Realtime Unit [PRU](https://beagleboard.org/pru) is part of Ti AM335x system on chip.
 It is ARM real-time core running at 200 MHz.
 It can access limited memory very fast.
 The memory is shared with main CPU and it is used for communication between PRU and the main core.
 We use PRU because it runs firmware only and thus can deterministically measure events such as width of a time pulse present on a GPIO pin.
-The shortest pulse width we measure is 2us which gives as at most 400 instruction cycles for decoding algorithm.
+The shortest pulse width we measure is 2us which allowes at most 400 instruction cycles for decoding algorithm.

 Main program uploads firmware to Programable Realtime Unit (PRU) and sets up shared memory to communicate with it.
 The main program turns the drive on and off, moves the drive's head and writes data to file.
 PRU firmware reads entire track, decodes it and puts the result into shared memory.
 The main program processes the data, checks for errors and writes data to the file.